Author: Ruth Towse

 It is possible to find archive footage whose rights have been ‘cleared’, meaning that all permissions involved have been obtained.
 A good place to find information about resources in the UK available to filmmakers is:

 Getting permission when you produce new audiovisual products can be even more difficult, since the use of every different work that appears in your film has to be cleared: intellectual property rights exist not only for script, images, footage and music, but also for brand names, logos, fonts, texts and designs.
 The process can be very long and expensive.
-For a detailed guide on copyright for filmmakers, see the BBC website at:
+You can find guidance on using other people’s intellectual property at the following link: